Angelo Scola: Early life and education

-At the university Scola met Luigi Giussani, the founder of the Catholic movement Communion and Liberation.
-After earning his degree in philosophy and teaching in high schools, Scola entered the Archiepiscopal seminary of Milan, studying one year in Saronno and the others in Venegono.
-In 1969 Scola was denied permission to be ordained subdeacon a year early.
-Following the advice of Luigi Giussani, in summer 1969 Scola moved to the seminary of the Diocese of Teramo-Atri where he studied one year.
-On 18 July 1970 Scola was ordained to the priesthood in Teramo by Bishop Abele Conigli.
+At the university, Scola encountered Luigi Giussani, founder of Communion and Liberation, whose emphasis on lived faith profoundly shaped his spirituality.
+After teaching in high schools, Scola entered the Archiepiscopal Seminary of Milan in 1967, studying in Saronno and Venegono Inferiore.
+In 1969, denied early ordination as a subdeacon by Milanese authorities, he transferred to the Diocese of Teramo-Atri on Giussani's advice.
+He was ordained a priest on 18 July 1970 in Teramo by Bishop Abele Conigli.